Haven’t touched PageTemplate in ages. This stuff is only here for the historical record.

-PageTemplate is a Ruby package which allows you to utilize text templates for your Web projects.
-It is mainly intended for use in a CGI environment, but has been designed to be helpful in a broad range of similar applications.
-It is inspired by, yet almost entirely unlike, the HTML::Template package available for Perl.
+PageTemplate was a Ruby package which allowed you to utilize text templates for your Web projects.
+It was mainly intended for use in a CGI environment, but designed to be helpful in a broad range of similar applications.
+It was inspired by, yet almost entirely unlike, the HTML::Template package available for Perl.
 It has many features in common with other templating engines:

 - Variable substitution